pptyasar/LeetMe/Readme.md

 <details>
 <summary>217.
 Contains Duplicate</summary>

-**Description:** Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.
+Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

-**Example:** Input: nums = [1,2,3,1]; Output: true
+Input: nums = [1,2,3,1]; Output: true

 ```java
 class Solution {